 A letter from the state superintendent, brochure, and application concerning the USSYP and Hearst Scholarship is sent to high schools in August.
-Applications can be obtained from guidance counselors or by choosing the application link in the Resource Box at right.
+Applications can be obtained from guidance counselors or by choosing the application link in the Quick Links box at right.
 Choose the brochure link for a description of the program and associated rules.
-The deadline to apply is 4:00 p.m., Wednesday, October 7, 2015.
-(Electronic submissions NOT accepted - including faxes - application must contain original signatures.)
+The deadline to apply is 4:00 p.m., Wednesday, October 5, 2016.
+(Electronic submissions NOT accepted - including facsimiles - application must contain original signatures.)

-More information on this and other programs can be obtained at www.hearstfdn.org/ussyp/.
+More information on this and other programs can be obtained at http://ussenateyouth.org/.
 In Illinois, contact Ms. Sally Veach, Principal Consultant, Illinois State Board of Education, Special Education and Support Services (N-243), 100 North First Street, Springfield, Illinois 62777-0001.
-Phone 217/782-5589 or e-mail email@example.com.